 Marna Badavas’ long-held interest in Chinese culture and Traditional Chinese Medicine led her to pursue the health benefits of Tai Chi practice.
 After having practiced Tai Chi for several years at other schools, Marna began her Tai Chi training with Paul Mahoney of Great Bay Tai Chi in 2003.
 She continues her ongoing training with Paul in Yang Style Short Form, Classical Yang Style Long Form, Tai Chi Ball, Tai Chi Qigong, Taiji Fighting Set, and Chinese Fan Boxing.
 Marna is a firm believer that one’s Tai Chi training never ends.
 In 2005, Marna became an instructor at Great Bay Tai Chi.
 She teaches Yang Style Short Form and Yang Style Long Form.
 Marna has also taught several special classes for Great Bay Tai Chi including the Flowing Water Fan Form, Tai Chi Ball, and Introductory Push Hands.

 Chris Himmel began his study of martial arts in the early 1990s.
 It was not until he discovered Taijiquan that he truly found what he was searching for.
 Currently, Chris studies the Yang Style Short, Long, Ball and Saber forms along with Push Hands and the Taiji Fighting Set.
 In 2010 Chris added the study of Wudang San Feng Natural Style Arts under Paul Mahoney and LuAnne Pigeon, which includes the arts of Xingyiquan, Baguazhang, and Taijiquan.
 Chris’s passion for Tai Chi is evident in his classes as he likes nothing better than sharing his knowledge with others.
+In the Fall of 2017 Chris joined the staff of Serenity at Summit teaching Qigong for patients recovering from addiction.
 Outside of his Tai Chi practice, Chris runs HimmelMusik, an instrument repair business based in Amesbury, and is a stay-at-home Dad to his triplet children.